Eastern Air Lines Flight 401: Investigation

 Investigation into the aircraft's autopilot showed that the force required to switch to CWS mode was different between the A and B channels (15 and 20 lbf, respectively).
 Thus, the switching to CWS in channel A possibly did not occur in channel B, thus depriving the first officer of any indication the mode had changed (channel A provides the captain's instruments with data, while channel B provides the first officer's).

-Simultaneous to Eastern 401, another flight in the area, National 607, was also having a landing gear incident.
-But flight 607's gear was actually jammed.
+Simultaneous to Eastern 401, another flight in the area, National 607, was also having a landing gear incident, but flight 607's gear was actually jammed.
 Charles Johnson, one of the air traffic controllers on duty, had been dealing with the incident and aftermath of flight 607 when he was handed ATC control of Eastern 401.
-Miami ATC had only one three dimensional radar that could showcase the height, speed, etc., and Johnson was using that radar.
+Miami ATC had only one three-dimensional radar that could show the height, speed, etc., and Johnson was using that radar.
 He then received Eastern 401's transmissions.
 The flight had not declared an emergency.
 So, Johnson only knew about the so-called "jammed nose gear".
 He noticed the decrease in Eastern 401's altitude, and made one call to the pilots, asking for their progress.
 He was told by Loft that 401 was about ready to change course back to the airport.
 He did not mention their decrease in altitude, as that was not part of the job of ATC at the time, and he did not make further contact before the crash.
 Another possible cause for Johnson's relaxed attitude regarding the decrease in altitude is that the radar used at the time was known to occasionally report incorrect altitude for brief periods, before correcting.
 NTSB investigators later determined Johnson was the only person who noticed Eastern 401 descending, but did not fault him, as he had followed all the ATC procedures in place at the time.

 After Loft bumped the yoke, the aircraft descended 250 ft from the selected altitude of 2000 ft.
 A C chord chime sounded from the rear speaker.
 This altitude alert was designed to warn the pilots of a deviation of at least 250 feet from the selected altitude, and went unnoticed by the distracted crew.
 This was possibly compounded by the fact the chime only sounded from the rear speaker, located by the flight engineer's seat, which was unoccupied at the time.
 Visually, since it was nighttime and the aircraft was flying over the dark terrain of the Everglades, no ground lights or other visual cues were available to indicate the TriStar was slowly descending.

 Loft was found during an autopsy to have an undetected brain tumor in an area that controls vision.
 However, the NTSB concluded that the tumor did not contribute to the accident.